-A discrete Raman amplifier is an amplifier for optical signals whose amplification effect is also achieved via the fibre SRS effect, where all of the physical components of the amplifier are completely contained inside the device.
+A discrete Raman amplifier is an amplifier for optical signals whose amplification effect is also achieved via the fibre SRS effect, but all of the physical components of the amplifier are completely contained inside the device.

 There are several types of possible Raman amplifier applications.
-As an example, there is the possibility of increasing the optical signal-to-noise ratio enabling an increase of the reach in particular DWDM systems (e.g., for submarine links without line amplifiers) or the possibility of increasing the number of channels in DWDM systems by obtaining a wider gain bandwidth by using Raman amplification.
+As an example, there is the possibility of increasing the OSNR enabling an increase of the reach in particular DWDM systems (e.g., for submarine links without line amplifiers) or the possibility of increasing the number of channels in DWDM systems by obtaining a wider gain bandwidth by using Raman amplification.
 However, Raman amplification is not without some challenges.
-Distributed Raman amplification systems often use very high powers (sometimes more than 1 W (+30 dBm)) to obtain the desired per-span amplification.
+Distributed Raman amplification systems often use very high powers (sometimes more than 1 W (+30 dBm)) to obtain the desired perspan amplification.
 To mitigate exposure risks in the handling of the power levels present in Raman amplifiers, deployment of automatic laser shutdown and particular personnel training are necessary (see clause 8.9.1).

-Recommendation ITU-T G.665 provides for each of the above amplifier types a reference diagram together with a generic set of characteristic parameters including the appropriate measurement points for each one and a reference to a test method.
+Recommendation ITU-T G.665 provides a reference diagram for each of the above amplifier types together with a generic set of characteristic parameters including the appropriate measurement points for each one and a reference to a test method.